zirkelc/zirkelc/README.md

 - [Serverless CloudWatch Logs Insights Plugin](https://github.com/zirkelc/serverless-cloudwatch-logs-insights): Automatically creates CloudWatch Logs Insights queries for all Lambda functions in your Serverless project.

+### Hackathons

+- [AdaGPT](https://github.com/zirkelc/AdaGPT): A GitHub Action created for the [GitHub + DEV 2023 Hackathon](https://dev.to/devteam/github-dev-2023-hackathon-winners-announced-236o) with OpenAI integration that responds to comments on issues and pull requests.

+- [PromptThis.AI](https://github.com/zirkelc/PromptThis.AI): A Chrome extension created for the [Google Chrome Built-in AI Challenge](https://googlechromeai.devpost.com/) that seamlessly integrates AI capabilities into your browsing experience.

 ### Experiments

-- [AdaGPT](https://github.com/zirkelc/AdaGPT): A GitHub Action that responds to comments on issues and pull requests.

 - [Highlights](https://github.com/zirkelc/highlights): Extracts highlighted text from images using OpenCV and OCR (Tesseract) directly in the browser, without requiring a backend API.
 It is based on the original [Python implementation](https://dev.to/zirkelc/extract-highlighted-text-from-a-book-using-python-e15).